abuseofnotation/category-theory-illustrated/_chapters/00_about.md

 Although many people don't necessarily subscribe to this view of mathematics as a workhorse, we can see it encoded inside the structure of most mathematics textbooks --- each chapter starts with an explanation of a concept, followed by some examples, and then ends with a list of problems that this concept solves.

-There is nothing wrong with this approach, but mathematics is so much more than solving problems.
+There is nothing wrong with this approach, but mathematics is so much more than a tool for solving problems.
 It was the basis of a religious cult in ancient Greece (the Pythagoreans), it was seen by philosophers as means to understanding the laws which govern the universe.
 It was, and still is, a language which can allow for people with different cultural backgrounds to understand each other.
 And it is also art and a means of entertainment.
+It is a mode of thinking, Or we can even say it is thinking itself.
+Some people say that "writing is thinking", but I would argue that writing, when refined enough, and free from any kind of bias in on the side of the author, automatically becomes *mathematical writing* --- you can almost convert the words into formulas and diagrams.

 Category theory embodies all these aspects of mathematics, so I think it's very good grounds to writing a book where all of them shine --- a book that isn't based on solving of problems, but exploring concepts and seeking connections between them.
 A book that is, overall, pretty.

 Who is this book for
 ====

 So, who is this book for?
-Some people would phrase the question as "Who *should* read this book", but if you ask it this way, then the answer is nobody.
-Indeed, if you think in terms of "should", mathematics (or at least the type of mathematics that is reviewed here) won't help you much, although it is falsely advertised as a solution to many problems (it is, in fact, something much more).
+Some people would phrase the question as "Who *should* read this book", but if you ask it this way, then the answer is "nobody".
+Indeed, if you think in terms of "should", mathematics (or at least the type of mathematics that is reviewed here) won't help you much, although it is falsely advertised as a solution to many problems (whereas it is, in fact, (as we established) something much more).

-Let's take an example --- many people claim that Einstein's theories of relativity are essential for GPSes to work properly.
+Let's take an example --- many people claim that Einstein's theories of relativity are essential for GPS-es to work properly.
 Due to relativistic effects, the clocks on GPS satellites tick faster than identical clocks on the ground.

 They seem to think that if the theory didn't exist, the engineers that developed the GPSes would have faced this phenomenon in the following way: